shakes76/PatternAnalysis-2024/recognition/VQVAE_Ewan_Stanich/README.md

 #### [test.py](./test.py)

-This file contains a single function used to generate an 8x4 grid of images, where the first
+This file contains a single function used to generate an 8x4 grid of images, where the first row of images are originals taken from a dataset and the second row of images are the reconstructions after being fed through the fully trained VQVAE.